StructSAM: Structure- and Spectrum-Preserving Token Merging for Segment Anything Models: Method

-which aggregates spatially redundant tokens while preserving boundary- and prompt-relevant information.
+which aggregates spatially redundant tokens while preserving semantically relevant information.
 Self-attention is computed on the merged tokens and then lifted back to the original resolution by an explicit unmerging operator \(f_\ell^{-1}\):

-where \(\mathrm{Attn}\) denotes either local or global attention depending on the layer.
-This design enables efficient attention computation while preserving \emph{the} segmentation accuracy of SAM.
+where \(\mathrm{Attn}\)(.) denotes either local or global attention depending on the layer.
+This design enables efficient attention computation while preserving \emph{the segmentation accuracy of SAM}.